BillVlad/freebuddy_wearos/README.md

 ## 📝 License

-This project is open-source and distributed under the MIT License.
+This project is open-source and distributed under the Apache-2.0 license.